 Some industries’ email content result in higher-than-average spam complaints, which negatively affects deliverability for the rest of our customers.
-In order to mitigate this risk, we do not contract with these industries.
+To mitigate this risk, Keap does not contract with these industries.

-Your domain health plays a large role in your overall email reputation which can factor into your inbox placement.
-Your email reputation, similar to your credit score, is created by your email marketing practices just like how your credit score is determined by your financial practices.
+Your domain health plays a large role in your overall email reputation, which can factor into your inbox placement.
+Your email reputation, similar to your credit score, is created by your email marketing practices.
+This is similar in concept to how your credit score is determined by your financial practices.
 Prior to purchasing a house or car, you would check your credit score to ensure you’re in good standing.
-The same is true for launching an email campaign; check your domain health first using the following steps:
+The same is true for launching an email campaign.
+Check your domain health first using the following steps:

 - Click blacklists.